-This may be our Santa’s Sleigh visits in December annually which raised a record £2,922 last year, our Hook a Duck stand which appears at various events.
+This may be our Santa’s Sleigh visits in December annually which raise record amounts each year, our Hook a Duck stand which appears at various events.
 Or maybe you have contributed to our collections at Eccleshall Co-op store in aid of Rotary’s campaign to end Polio in the world, or support the victims of disasters such as earthquakes or floods which crop up on what seems a regular basis at home and abroad for which local residents have given very generously.

 Rotary members are a happy band of people who get satisfaction in helping others in various ways and in enjoying social events.
 Croquet, darts, bowling, quizzes are amongst the competitions we take part in.
 The kinds of projects we support range from giving dictionaries to schoolchildren, making donations to organisation like Riding for The Disabled, Prostate Cancer Research, West Midlands Air Ambulance, Donna Louise Children’s’ Charity sponsoring costs of village fetes, helping local sports clubs to replace equipment.